Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

 \begin{definition}[Nash-stable coalition] A coalition $S$ with privacy profile $\vec{\epsilon}^*(S)$ is Nash-stable if and only if: \begin{itemize} \item For all $j \in S$, $\frac{\sigma^2}{|S|} + \frac{2}{|S|^2} \left(\sum_{i\in S}\frac{1}{(\epsilon_i^*(S))^2}\right) + c_j f(|S|) \epsilon_j^*(S) \leq \sigma^2$; \emph{(No player wants to leave)} \item For all $j \notin S$, \emph{(No outside player wants to join)} \\$\min_{\epsilon_j} \frac{\sigma^2}{|S|+1} + \frac{2}{(|S|+1)^2} \left(\frac{1}{\epsilon_j^2} + \sum_{i\in S}\frac{1}{(\epsilon_i^*(S))^2}\right) + c_j f(|S|+1) \epsilon_j > \sigma^2$. \end{itemize} \end{definition}

 The first condition encodes that a player currently in the coalition cannot leave and get a lower cost.
 The second condition encodes that a player outside the coalition does not get a better cost by entering the coalition.
-Importantly, because the standard definition of Nash considers unilateral deviations, a player $j \notin S$ makes an entry decision \emph{assuming that the $\vec{\epsilon}$ of players currently inside the coalition is fixed}.
+Importantly, because the standard definition of Nash-stability considers unilateral deviations, a player $j \notin S$ makes an entry decision \emph{assuming that the $\vec{\epsilon}$ of players currently inside the coalition is fixed}.

-Beyond the standard Nash definition, it is natural to ask in our setting: ``what happens to the $\epsilon$'s of players inside the coalition when a new player attempts to join?''
+Beyond the standard Nash definition, it is natural to ask in our setting: ``what happens to the privacy choices of players inside the coalition when a new player attempts to join?''
 In principle, sophisticated players should be able to anticipate the change between $\vec \epsilon^*(S)$ and $\vec \epsilon^*(S \cup \{j\})$ when an outside player $j$ enters the coalition $S$.
-There are two things to consider here: i) whether the entrant $j$ still wants to join the coalition (taking into account how her entry will change the coalition's privacy parameters); ii) whether all current players $i \in S$ would want to remain in the coalition after $j$'s entry (accounting for how it would affect everyone's privacy parameters and their own costs).
+There are two things to consider here: i) whether the entrant $j$ still wants to join the coalition (taking into account how her entry will change the coalition's privacy parameters)---in particular, a player may be able to enter given the current profile of $\epsilon$'s, but may no longer find it favorable to join if other players adjusted their $\epsilon$; ii) whether all current players $i \in S$ would want to remain in the coalition after $j$'s entry (accounting for how it would affect everyone's privacy parameters and their own costs).
 If the augmented coalition $S \cup \{j\}$ can exist without anyone wanting to leave, player $j$ would be allowed to enter $S$ --- we call this \textit{a valid entry into $S$}.
-However, if there exists even a single player $i \in S \cup \{j\}$ who would be unhappy with the arrangement and would want to leave, we assume that the entry of player $j$ will be vetoed.
+However, if there exists even a single player $i \in S \cup \{j\}$ who would be unhappy with the arrangement (because they face a higher cost than the outside option) and would want to leave, we assume that the entry of player $j$ will be vetoed.

 We thus define a new notion of stability as follows: a coalition is stable iff i) no player wants to leave the coalition; and ii) no player from outside can \textit{validly} enter it.
 We call such coalitions \emph{equilibria that are robust to valid entry}, or \emph{robust equilibria} in short.
 Note that the robust definition is identical to the Nash definition when it comes to players in the coalition $S$.
 However, a player outside the coalition now faces a harsher condition to join, which helps the coalition remain stable for longer.
 Formally,